aboutsummaryrefslogtreecommitdiff

 +ABI/arch-specific is the interpretation of the variable number of bytes at the

 +tail end of each SFrame FRE.
-Currently, these bytes are only used for
+Currently, these bytes are used for representing

-+recommended to peruse this section along with @xref{SFrame Frame Row Entries}
++to peruse this section along with @xref{SFrame Frame Row Entries} for clarity of

 +